Pillars of Eternity II: Deadfire: Reception

 Pillars of Eternity II: Deadfire received "generally favorable" reviews from critics, according to review aggregator website Metacritic.

-Josh Sawyer said that the game's sales were "relatively low" compared to their expectations.
+Josh Sawyer said that the game's sales were initially "relatively low" compared to their expectations but the game became more popular over time and by 2025 it became "very profitable".

 Pillars of Eternity II: Deadfire was nominated for "Best Storytelling" and "PC Game of the Year" at the 2018 Golden Joystick Awards, for "Best Role-Playing Game" at The Game Awards 2018, for "Fan Favorite Role Playing Game" at the Gamers' Choice Awards, for "Role-Playing Game of the Year" at the 22nd Annual D.I.C.E.
 Awards, for "Outstanding Achievement in Videogame Writing" at the Writers Guild of America Awards 2018, for "Outstanding Video Game" at the 30th GLAAD Media Awards, and for "Adventure Game" and "Best Writing" at the 2019 Webby Awards.